-CONTACT: Kornel Kerenyi, FHWA Office of Infrastructure R&D RESOURCE: Technical report at https://ntrs.nasa.gov/search. jsp?R=20120007389 RESULTS: In this project, Jet Propulsion Laboratory investigators conducted research on an integrated, flexible-skin, areal shear- and pressure-sensor system in a miniaturized array that measures changes in shear stress and pressure associated with scour-hole formation.
+RESOURCE: Technical report at https://ntrs.nasa.gov/search. jsp?R=20120007389.

+RESULTS: In this project, NASA Jet Propulsion Laboratory investigators conducted research on an integrated, flexible-skin, areal shear- and pressure-sensor system in a miniaturized array that measures changes in shear stress and pressure associated with scour-hole formation.
 The sensor elements were intended to measure shear forces in the range of 0.05 to 6 Pa and variations in pressure in the range of 0 to ±100 Pa, with a sampling rate of more than 500 data points/s.
 Such a system will help researchers understand erosive flow mechanisms related to turbulence structures, together with local flow convergence and contractions around the fronts and flanks of piers or between piles of complex pier configurations.
 Direct measurements of shear forces are essential to validated computational fluid dynamic models.
 IMPACT: Scour is the predominant cause of failure in bridges over water.
 The ability to capture shear stress and pressure data will significantly aid small-scale scour experiments in bridge scour research.

 The flexible (skin) sensing system is based on an elastically mounted, floating plate concept.
 A single pressure sensor was inserted in the middle of this array.
 The optical encoder of each shear force sensor is encapsulated so the assembled sensor can be immersed in water.
 Source: FHWA.

-Technology for Assessing Performance PROJECT: Development of Stiffness-Measuring Device for Pad Foot Roller Compaction INSTITUTIONS: Colorado School of Mines, with Caterpillar Inc., BOMAG, and the Colorado Department of Transportation COMPLETED: 201 OBJECTIVE: To develop a methodology to achieve continuous, real-time sensing of soil properties during static compaction with a pad foot roller.
+PROJECT: Development of Stiffness-Measuring Device for Pad Foot Roller Compaction INSTITUTIONS: Colorado School of Mines, with Caterpillar Inc., BOMAG, and the Colorado Department of Transportation COMPLETED: 2011 OBJECTIVE: To develop a methodology to achieve continuous, real-time sensing of soil properties during static compaction with a pad foot roller.

-CONTACT: Mike Adams.
-FHWA Office of Infrastructure R&D RESOURCES: Mooney, M.A. and Rinehart, R.V.
-Field Monitoring of Roller Vibration during Compaction of Subgrade Soil, J. Geotech. & Geoenv.
-Engineering, ASCE, 2007, 133(2), 257-265.
+RESOURCES: Mooney, M. A., and R. V. Rinehart.
+2007.
+"Field Monitoring of Roller Vibration during Compaction of Subgrade Soil."
+Journal of Geotechnical and Geo-environmental Engineering 133, or dedicennical and ded environmental Engineerin no. 2: 257-265.

-Rinehart, R.V. and Mooney, M.A.
-Instrumentation of a Roller Compactor to Monitor Vibration Behavior during Earthwork Compaction, J. Automation in Construction, 2008, 17(2), 144-150.
+Rinehart, R. V., and M. A. Mooney.
+2008.
+"Instrumentation of a Roller Compactor to Monitor Vibration Behavior during Earthwork Compaction."
+Journal of Automation in Construction 17, no. 2, 144-150.

 RESULTS: Measurement of soil stiffness during compaction of foundations for highway structures is critical to ensuring that design-life specifications are met.
 In this study, investigators developed a conceptual framework for determining pad-soil contact force and displacement (and thus soil stiffness) from sensors built into the pads and roller, constructed a prototype measurement system, and devised a wireless data acquisition system to enable field-scale testing.
 They successfully measured plastic and elastic soil deformation during compaction using laser-based distance sensors and pad-strain-based techniques.
 Laboratory and field testing confirmed the predicted strain field changes.
 Some elements of the model need further refinement to ensure repeatable and accurate measurement across various soil conditions.
 IMPACT: Intelligent compaction allows 100 percent quality control in real time.
 More comprehensive, accelerated measurement of compaction could improve long-term performance of roadway base courses and extend pavement life.
 Strain gauges, installed within selected pads that are welded to the drum, are wired to a signal processing box that transmits data wirelessly to a computer in the cab.
 Source: FHWA.